GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/02-channel-list-header.md

 # Channel List Header

-`ChannelListHeaderView` is a component designed to be displayed at the channels screen of your app.
+`ChannelListHeaderView` is a component designed to be displayed on the channels screen of your app.
 It consists of the following elements: _User avatar_, _Title view_, _Action button_.

  | Light Mode | Dark Mode |